dhendo/mongo-queryfilter/README.md

 Generate an object suitable for use as a a mongo query from a querystring or request object.

-The filter function takes either a node http request object or a string containing the "query" portion of the request (e.g. "param=foo&param2=bar").
+The filter function takes either a raw object, a node http request object or a string containing the "query" portion of the request (e.g. "param=foo&param2=bar").
 Numeric values will be cast as appropriate.

 [![Build Status](https://travis-ci.org/dhendo/mongo-queryfilter.svg?branch=master)](https://travis-ci.org/dhendo/mongo-queryfilter)